 Some people keep coming back to the College for the food alone!
 Our team of in-house chefs (with support from yourselves) prepare delicious vegetarian, organic and locally-sourced food at every mealtime.
 The standard of food is so good that our regular cooking courses sell-out very quickly in advance.

 A significant portion of the food is grown in the College’s 3.5 acre grounds, which are managed by the College, with the help of students and volunteers.
 As well as food growing, the grounds include areas specifically for wildlife, contemplation and inspiration in nature.
 The gardens are managed on ecological principles, and permaculture design approaches.
 Read more about the College gardens and the horticulture team >>

 Also nurturing a healthy body and mind, we have a purpose-made room for meditation and quiet reflection where you can choose to start the day with a facilitated mediation session before breakfast.
-(I don’t like the implication that gardening or cooking can’t be a quiet pursuit but am I splitting hairs!?)

 Beyond the College are the farm and beautiful grounds of the Dartington Hall Estate.
 Take a walk through the mixed woodlands surrounding the College, along the River Dart which runs through the Estate, or through the ornamental gardens of Dartington Hall itself for art-related events and festivals plus the cinema, theatre and art-spaces.